HeyHeyChicken/Angular-infinite-grid/README.md

 ```

 <ul>
-  <li>Customizable number of columns per row.<br/>By default, the number of columns is set to 12.
-You can modify it as you wish with the "size" attribute on the "row" element.</li>
+  <li>Customizable number of columns per row.<br/>By default, the number of columns is set to 12.<br/>You can modify it as you wish with the "size" attribute on the "row" element.</li>
 </ul>

 ```html